An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Introduction

-In spite of the relevance of the social impacts {in the} {SSC management}, only a few models in the literature optimize this indicator along with environmental and economic indicators, e.g. in {\cite{Mota2014,Boukherroub2015,Cambero2016,Mota2017,Tautenhain2018}}. \citet{Eskandarpour2015} discuss various indicators to assess social responsibilities{, most of which} related to human rights and social justice laws. {In particular, the authors suggest} metrics that {encourage the creation of job vacancies} \citep{Mota2014,Boukherroub2015,Mota2017}, employment stability \citep{Boukherroub2015} and working conditions.
-Recently, \citet{Mota2014} introduced the social benefit indicator whose calculation relies on the total {number of jobs created} in each location across the supply chain.
-This indicator weighs preferably the creation of entities in less developed countries. \citet{Mota2017} {have optimized} this social indicator in the multi-objective {SSC management} problem under investigation.
-In addition to optimizing the social benefit indicator, the SSC management problem introduced in \cite{Mota2017} aims at maximizing the NPV and minimizing the environmental impacts quantified by ReCiPe 2008.
 The problem in question models a generic SSC management problem that manufactures multiple products in a planning horizon composed of multiple periods.
-The appeal of the model lies on its applicability to a wide variety of industries, since it integrates a number of {strategic} and tactical decisions related to, for example, the use of technologies to manufacture and refurbish products {and the} shipment of items through different transport modes, among others. {The authors solved mono-objective problems to minimize the economic, i.e., the NPV, and environmental objective functions and to maximize the social objective function.} {Moreover they have also considered two scenarios to maximize the social objective function with additional constraints {that} require the NPV value to be at least $85\%$ and $95\%$ of the value found when optimizing the mono-objective problem that maximizes the economic objective function.} The computational difficulty {to solve} the resulting problem was the main reason why the authors did not consider the three objective functions simultaneously {when} optimizing the {problems in the} case studies.
+The appeal of the model lies \typo{in} its applicability to a wide variety of industries, since it integrates a number of strategic and tactical decisions related to, for example, the use of technologies to manufacture and refurbish products and the shipment of items through different transport modes, among others.
+The authors solved mono-objective problems to minimize the environmental objective function and to maximize the economic, i.e., the NPV, and social objective functions.
+Moreover, they have also considered two scenarios to maximize the social objective function with additional constraints for the NPV value.
+In these scenarios, they required the NPV value to be at least $85\%$ and $95\%$ of the value found when optimizing the mono-objective problem that maximizes the economic objective function.
+The computational difficulty {to solve} the resulting problem was the main reason why the authors did not consider the three objective functions simultaneously when optimizing the problems in the case studies.

+Many studies employ heuristic methods instead of exact solution strategies to solve \typo{SSC management problems within a reasonable time} \citep{Devika2014,Sahebjamnia2018,Govindan2019}.
+However, to design a heuristic to find feasible solutions for the SSC management problem introduced in \citep{Mota2018} is particularly challenging.
+This is due to the integration of several complicated constraints involving binary and integer variables with \typo{strategic} planning decisions.
+In line with this, a promising approach to this problem is the relaxation of complicated constraints and decision variables.
+Lagrangian decomposition allows \typo{us} to explore these aspects and, in specific, can provide efficient methods for this problem by relaxing complicated constraints while penalizing their violation.